-The reason for this is because cream cheese is about half water, which makes it sensitive to the creation and melting of ice crystals that occur when freezing and thawing it.
+The reason for this is that cream cheese is about half water, which makes it sensitive to the creation and melting of ice crystals that occur when freezing and thawing it.
 During freezing the water separates from the cheese curds so when cream cheese is thawed it becomes grainy like ricotta or cottage cheese.

 How to Freeze Cream Cheese

 Fresh cream cheese will last in the refrigerator for about a week once opened.
 After that, the shelf life is limited and may not be safe or fresh.
-A closed packed that is close to the expiration date or a large opened cream cheese that has some remaining both should be frozen if not used timely.
+A closed package that is close to the expiration date or a large opened cream cheese that has some remaining should be frozen if not used timely.

 Both unopened or opened cream cheese packages can be frozen easily.
 If done correctly, cream cheese can last for months in the freezer and remain safe to eat.
 Here are the easiest ways to preserve your extra or leftover cream cheese.